-The aim of this study was to investigate the mediating role of emotion regulation strategies in relation to neuroticism and employee motivation.
-To achieve this goal, based on theoretical and experimental literature, a conceptual model was proposed and tested using path analysis.
-The results of path analysis showed that the proposed model was able to significantly explain 82% of the variance of sports participation motivation.
+This study investigated the mediating role of emotion regulation strategies in neuroticism and employee motivation.
+Based on theoretical and experimental literature, a conceptual model was proposed and tested to achieve this goal using path analysis.
+The results of path analysis showed that the proposed model could significantly explain 82% of the variance of sports participation motivation.
 Thus, neuroticism has an indirect effect on the motivation to participate, which was created by emotion regulation strategies.
-The results indicate that the dynamics and how the motivation of sports participation is formed among employees can be described based on the structural relationships between variables such as neuroticism and adaptive and maladaptive emotion regulation, meaning that the relationships of these variables can be better examined through the current research model.
+Furthermore, the results indicate that the dynamics and how the motivation of sports participation is formed among employees can be described based on the structural relationships between variables such as neuroticism and adaptive and maladaptive emotion regulation, meaning that the relationships of these variables can be better examined through the current research model.

-Thus, the association of neuroticism with the motivation to participate in sports is not just a simple linear relationship, but also emotion regulation strategies play an important role in this regard.
-In other words, neuroticism reduces the motivation to participate in sports by increasing maladaptive emotion regulation as well as reducing adaptive emotion regulation.
-Although this finding is consistent with the results of studies (Pipura et al., 2022; Mohebbi et al., 2016) and inconsistent with the results of studies (McEwan et al., 2019; Safari et al., 2019), the reasons for this discrepancy may be that the sample studied by McEwan et al. (2019) were professional athletes and only impulsivity (a subfactor of neuroticism) was examined.
+Thus, the association of neuroticism with the motivation to participate in sports is not just a simple linear relationship; emotion regulation strategies play an essential role in this regard.
+In other words, neuroticism reduces the motivation to participate in sports by increasing maladaptive emotion regulation and reducing adaptive emotion regulation.
+Although this finding is consistent with the results of studies (Pipura et al., 2022; Mohebbi et al., 2016) and inconsistent with the results of studies (McEwan et al., 2019; Safari et al., 2019), the reasons for this discrepancy may be that the sample studied by McEwan et al. (2019) were professional athletes and only impulsivity (a sub-factor of neuroticism) was examined.

 In addition, in the present study, the mediating role of emotion regulation strategies has been tested.
-By adopting maladaptive emotion regulation strategies. it seems that people are constantly engaged in negative and non-constructive thoughts (about themselves, others, and situations) (Morris et al., 2005; Czarna et al., 2021) and also magnifying stressors and challenging situations and they experience a lot of negative emotions and interpersonal problems (Saeed et al., 2018; Yang et al., 2015).
+By adopting maladaptive emotion regulation strategies, it seems that people are constantly engaged in harmful and non-constructive thoughts (about themselves, others, and situations) (Morris et al., 2005; Czarna et al., 2021) and also magnifying stressors and challenging situations and they experience a lot of negative emotions and interpersonal problems (Saeed et al., 2018; Yang et al., 2015).
 This may explain why neurotic people often lack emotional stability and are more easily influenced by environmental factors.
-By adopting inappropriate emotion management strategies, these people easily become vulnerable in stressful situations and experience negative emotions.
-This makes the sports environment unpleasant for them. as well as making the environment unfavorable for others.
+Adopting inappropriate emotion management strategies makes these people easily vulnerable in stressful situations and experience negative emotions.
+This makes the sports environment unpleasant for them, as well as making the environment unfavorable for others.